 The CityBench program is an initiative to increase the amount of public seating on New York City���s streets.
 DOT is installing attractive and durable benches around the city, particularly at bus stops, retail corridors, and in areas with high concentrations of senior citizens.
 These benches will make streets more comfortable for transit riders and pedestrians, especially for those who are older and disabled.
 Anyone can request a bench, and anyone can use one.
-DOT encourages all New Yorkers to recommend locations for benches.
+DOT encourages all New Yorkers to recommend locations for benches on the DOT right-of-way (not private property).
 If you know of a good location that meets the requirements below, please complete the below form.

 In order to support walking and transit, priority bench locations include: